Tin pest: Modern tin pest since adoption of RoHS

-With the 2006 adoption of the Restriction of Hazardous Substances Directive (RoHS) regulations in the European Union, California banning most uses of lead, and similar regulations elsewhere, the problem of tin pest has returned, since some manufacturers which previously used tin/lead alloys now use predominately tin based alloys.
+With the 2003 adoption of the Restriction of Hazardous Substances Directive (RoHS) regulations in the European Union, the banning of most uses of lead in California, and similar regulations elsewhere, the problem of tin pest has returned, since some manufacturers which previously used tin/lead alloys now use predominantly tin-based alloys.
 For example, the leads of some electrical and electronic components are plated with pure tin.
 In cold environments, this can change to α-modification grey tin, which is not electrically conductive, and falls off the leads.
 After reheating, it changes back to β-modification white tin, which is electrically conductive.
 This cycle can cause electrical short circuits and failure of equipment.
 Such problems can be intermittent as the powdered particles of tin move around.
 Tin pest can be avoided by alloying with small amounts of electropositive metals or semimetals soluble in tin's solid phase, e.g. antimony or bismuth, which prevent the phase change.